-23 de febrero de 2026 • SemanticSEO Team • 3 min de lectura
+23 de febrero de 2026 • AgenticSEO • 3 min de lectura

 The Positioning

-SemanticSEO sits at the intersection of two powerful shifts:
+AgenticSEO sits at the intersection of two powerful shifts:

 - Search is becoming semantic.
 Google’s algorithms (BERT, MUM, Gemini) now understand meaning, not just keywords.
 Content strategy needs to match.